Football Words, Phrases, Slang & Terminology Explained

 Parking the Bus

-This football phrase is used to describe a tactic that can be used by a team that's on-track to win a match.
+This football phrase describes a tactic that can be used by a team on track to win a match.
 When teams “park the bus”, they make more of an effort to retain the ball, hold a strong defensive line and withdraw from pushing for more goals.

-This football word is used to describe a player (usually a striker) that takes as many opportunities as they can to score.
-Similar to the Fox in the Box, the Poacher stays in-and-around the opposing team’s goal area but isn’t keen to venture back down the pitch.
+This football word describes a player (usually a striker) that takes as many opportunities as possible to score.
+Like the Fox in the Box, the Poacher stays in-and-around the opposing team’s goal area but isn’t keen to venture back down the pitch.

-This football phrase is used to describe a celebration that supporters use to taunt their opponents.
+This football phrase describes a celebration that supporters use to taunt their opponents.
 For this celebration, fans turn their backs to the pitch, link arms and jump up and down whilst singing a team chant.
 The reason for turning round is symbolic - The supporters know that their team will do well, so they don’t need to watch the match!

 This football phrase is used cynically to describe a tactic wherein a player will obstruct or even foul an opponent to prevent them from scoring a goal, even if they run the risk of getting a yellow or red card from the referee.